 “Small changes at an individual level, made as often as we can, will create positive environmental change – The process must be made to be enjoyable!”

-Visionary, Creative Director and Lead Designer of this proposal, Heidi Meyer moved to Buderim for the established trees, and known community closeness.
+Visionary, Creative Director and lead proponent of this proposal, Heidi Meyer moved to Buderim for the established trees, and known community closeness.
 She views herself as a fellow custodian of the Buderim character and green space.
 Quite simply a nature-lover, Heidi believes in changing the world one small action at a time.

 Heidi brings to her role as Creative Director, more experience in 20 years than other professionals do in a lifetime, her skills crossing over traditional career boundaries.
-She is the owner of multiple businesses and an award winning, international designer.
+Now aged 44, Heidi started her first business at the age of 15, she is now the owner of multiple businesses and an award winning, international designer.
 Heidi has lived and worked for many years in Europe, the UK and North America.
 With hard work she believes that anything is possible and there is a purpose in every challenge.
-These life manifestos have led to the visionary inception and creation of the Badderam proposal.
+These life manifestos have led to the visionary inception and creation of the Badderam proposal by her.
 As a part of her role, she has recruited and managed a team of over 45 expert consultants to instruct every aspect of the intricate design of Badderam, to ensure it succeeds as a renowned and celebrated development.

 Trained in the UK, Heidi has studied design from the 11th Century onward, giving her a unique insight into outstanding design.
 She has brought her classic design knowledge to a contemporary audience designing and restoring both period and listed buildings, throughout London’s historical heart for many years.
 In stark contrast to this Heidi has also worked with some of the worlds most contemporary sustainable and green building groups both in Europe and California, to produce a series of technically advanced commercial resort and hotel buildings using eco materials and systems that promote the longevity of our planet.

 worlds most revered designs look to nature in designing for the future.”